openSUSE/libstorage-ng/doc/overview.md

 - Probe: Mocks external commands (SystemInfo) and checks that the probed device graph is correct.

-- Utils: Checks utulity functions, e.g. parsing sizes and udev encoding names.
+- Utils: Checks utility functions, e.g. parsing sizes and udev encoding names.

 - Python and Ruby Bindings: Since these are SWIG generated the scope is to test every concept, e.g. exceptions, runtime polymorphism and data types